Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Simulation Results

 Figure~\ref{fig:fp_combined} shows the fluence footprint of the simulated cosmic-ray cascade at a depth of 100~m below the air-ice boundary, for the in-air emission (left), in-ice emission (middle) and combined emission (right), where fluence is defined as

 with $\epsilon_0$ the vacuum permittivity and $c_0$ the speed of light in vacuum.

 The simulation was performed using 121 antennas in a star-shaped grid with 8 arms and an antenna spacing of 10~m, including a single antenna at (0,0).
 For the interpolation of the star grid we used the code described in~\cite{Corstanje_Code}.
-We follow the CORSIKA coordinate system, consisting of the geomagnetic North, West and vertical directions.
+We follow the CORSIKA coordinate system, consisting of the geomagnetic north, west and vertical directions.
 The center of the coordinate system corresponds to the point of impact of the shower core on the ice surface.
-In this case, West is the polarization direction of the geomagnetic emission ($\vec{v}\times\vec{B}$).
+In this case, west is the polarization direction of the geomagnetic emission ($\vec{v}\times\vec{B}$).

-The in-air emission in Figure~\ref{fig:fp_combined} (left) clearly shows the typical bean-shape which arises due to the interference between the geomagnetic emission and the Askaryan emission, as described in~\cite{de_Vries_2010}.
+The in-air emission in Figure~\ref{fig:fp_combined} (left) clearly shows the typical bean shape which arises due to the interference between the geomagnetic emission and the Askaryan emission, as described in~\cite{de_Vries_2010}.
 The in-ice emission is dominated by Askaryan radiation, and therefore a clear Cherenkov-like ring can be seen.
-The combination of both gives a unique footprint, showing the bean-like shape from the in-air emission close to the shower axis, enclosed by the Cherenkov-like ring from the in-ice emission.
+The combination of both gives a unique footprint, showing the beanlike shape from the in-air emission close to the shower axis, enclosed by the Cherenkov-like ring from the in-ice emission.

-Figure~\ref{fig:traces_west_axis_comb} and~\ref{fig:traces_north_axis_comb} show the electric field components as a function of time for 4 different antennas positioned along the West axis and the North axis respectively, at a depth of 100~m.
+Figure~\ref{fig:traces_west_axis_comb} and~\ref{fig:traces_north_axis_comb} show the electric field components as a function of time for 4 different antennas positioned along the west axis and the north axis respectively, at a depth of 100~m.
 The blue lines indicate the in-air emission, while the red lines indicate the in-ice emission.
 The coordinates of the antennas on their given axis are shown at the top of each plot.
 As shown in~\cite{NuRadioMC}, the typical peak amplitude around the Cherenkov cone of neutrino-induced Askaryan signals from electromagnetic showers in ice with an initial energy of $10^{16}$~eV is of the order of $\sim 1000$~$\mu$V/m, which is similar to the peak amplitudes shown in both figures.
 The signal of a cosmic ray cascade with a primary energy $E_p$ and zenith angle $\theta = 0$ thus roughly translates to a signal from a neutrino with an energy of $0.1 \times E_p$, which indeed corresponds to the typical energy within the cosmic-ray air shower core at these altitudes~\cite{DeKockere2022}.

 As we move further outward, the difference in time of arrival between the in-air and in-ice emission increases.
 This increase in delay can be expected.
 For antennas further away from the point of impact of the shower core on the ice surface, the in-ice emission will have to travel larger distances through the ice, where the propagation velocity is significantly lower compared to air.
 The arrival time of the in-ice emission will therefore increase.
 The in-air emission enters the ice much closer to the antenna position.
 Its arrival time is less affected by the distance of the antenna from the shower core, and depends mostly on the depth of the antenna.